 particularly with CJD, where short periods of increased activity may be seen.

 Several measures have been taken to prevent the transmission of acquired prion diseases.
 Because of these proactive steps, acquiring a prion disease from food or a medical setting is now extremely rare.

 - setting tight regulations on importing cattle from countries where BSE occurs

-- prohibiting the parts of the cow such as the brain and spinal cord from being used in food for humans or animals
+- prohibiting parts of the cow like the brain and spinal cord from being used in food for humans or animals

 - preventing those with a history of or risk for exposure to prion disease from donating blood or other tissues

-- using robust sterilization measures on medical instrument that has come into contact with the nervous tissue of someone with suspected prion disease
+- using robust sterilization measures on medical instruments that have come into contact with the nervous tissue of someone with suspected prion disease

 - destroying disposable medical instruments

 There’s currently no way to prevent inherited or sporadic forms of prion disease.